15 emergency preparedness supplies everyone should have in their home

 Prevention is better than cure

-From the devastating wildfires experienced annually in California and recently in Hawaii to the destructive flooding in the African country of Libya, there is no telling when disaster will strike.
+Between the devastating wildfires experienced annually in California and most recently in Hawaii to the destructive flooding in the African country of Libya, there is no telling when disaster will strike.

 Above everything else, the most important thing to remember is to remain calm.
 If you tackle the situation with a clear head, you’re less likely to make mistakes that will cause more harm or damage.
 It doesn’t always seem possible, but it’s vital not to panic.
 Where possible, power up an emergency radio to assist you in assessing the situation.